axelvaldez/radical-companies/_posts/2024/escape-from-freedom/2024-12-27-escape-from-freedom.markdown

 <h1>John Dewey</h1>
  <p>This truth has been forcefully said by John Dewey,/p>
   <div class="_citation">
    <p>The serious threat to our democracy is not the existance of foreign totalitarian states.
-It is the existence within our own personal attitudes and within our own institutions of conditions which have given a victory to external authority, discipline, uniformity and dependence upon The Leader in foreign countries.
-The battlefield is also accordingly here—within ourselves and our institutions.<a href='#en01'><sup id='bm01'>&hairsp;&nabla;&hairsp;</sup></a></p>
+It is the existence within our own personal attitudes and within our own institutions of conditions which have given a victory to external authority, discipline, uniformity and dependence upon <em>The Leader</em> in foreign countries.<a href='#en01'><sup id='bm01'>&hairsp;&nabla;&hairsp;</sup></a></p>
   </div>
  <p></p>
  <p></p>